 What to Do if You Think You’ve Been Scammed

 Again, follow your gut.
 If a lender is asking for excessive information – or not enough, but wants bank account details, if you can’t find information about them online or any record of their existence, take a step back.
 But, what if you think you’ve been scammed?

 Contact the credit bureaus and freeze your credit.
 This is a free service that prevents fraudsters from using your information to take out other loans and lines of credit in your name.
 All three credit bureaus – Experian, TransUnion, and EquiFax – allow you to freeze your credit online.

 Request a free copy of your credit report and look for any anomalies.
 Reach out to lenders, the credit bureau, or financial institutions to address anything that looks fraudulent.
 Watch your bank account and credit card statements for anything unusual.

-Report any lenders that you think might have acted fraudulently to the Better Business Bureau, the police, or your state’s attorney general.
+Report any lenders that you think might have acted fraudulently to the Better Business Bureau and the FTC, or your state’s attorney general.
 Consider engaging an attorney to help you navigate the process of redressing any damages.